-The first year of the course has been specifically designed such that academic, digital and professional skills are woven through a set of three compulsory modules.
-During the first year, these transferable skills can be acquired and then developed with the help of module tutors and dedicated skills tutors to give you the very best chance of success both on the course and beyond.
+The first year of the course has been specifically designed such that academic, digital and professional skills are developed through a set of three compulsory modules.
+During the first year, these transferable skills can be acquired and then refined with the help of module tutors and dedicated skills tutors to give you the very best chance of success both on the course and beyond.

 Lifelong Learning Centre support

-The Business Studies with Foundation Year is a full-time, four-year course that allows you to follow one of seven pathways to study towards a full honours degree from Leeds University Business School.
+The Business Studies with Foundation Year is a full-time, four-year course that allows you to follow one of nine pathways to study towards a full honours degree from Leeds University Business School.

 In your first two years, you'll gain an understanding of the key aspects of business studies.
 The structure has been designed to offer you academic, personal and professional development in a supportive and encouraging environment.
 This will help to ensure that you have the academic knowledge and skills necessary to succeed in the third and fourth years of study.

-On completion of the first two years of the course, students should have provided evidence of being able to:
+On completion of the first two years of the course, you should have provided evidence of being able to:

 - Apply knowledge and understanding of the nature, purpose, function and structure of different types of organisations.